Atom-Number Enhancement by Shielding Atoms from Losses in Strontium Magneto-Optical Traps: Enhancement spectrum

 To confirm this interpretation, we fit the experimental data points with an empirical combination of 3 Voigt profiles, a central one and two identical side ones.
 For each Voigt profile, one contribution to the width comes from Doppler broadening.
 It is determined from an independent temperature measurement and given by $\sqrt{k_{\textnormal{B}} T /m}/\lambda_{\textnormal{red}}\approx\SI{1.38}{\MHz}$, where $T\approx\SI{9.6}{\milli\K}$ is the temperature, $k_{\textnormal{B}}$ is the Boltzmann constant and $m$ the mass of $^{88}$Sr. The second contribution to the width, which comes from the intensity and Zeeman broadening, is left as a free parameter.
 For the highest saturation parameter $s_{\textnormal{red}}\approx\num{8.3e4}$, the fit yields $\Delta f_{\pi}=\SI{2.4(1)}{\MHz}$ for the central peak and $\Delta f_{\sigma}=\SI{6.6(3)}{\MHz}$ for the side peaks.
 The measured value of $\Delta f_\pi$ is in good agreement with the linewidth of the transition when taking into account the intensity broadening, $\sqrt{1+s_{\textnormal{red}}}\,\Gamma_{\textnormal{red}}/2\pi \approx \SI{2.13}{\MHz}$.
 The measured value of $\Delta f_\sigma$ is comparable with the expected Zeeman broadening of the transition $1.5\mu_{\textnormal{B}} B' r_{\textnormal{MOT}} / h \approx \SI{7.1}{\MHz}$, where $\mu_B$ is the Bohr magneton, and we have considered the magnetic field gradient $B'\approx \SI{42}{G\per\cm}$ and the measured size of the MOT $r_{\textnormal{MOT}}\approx \SI{0.8}{\mm}$ along the weak magnetic field directions.
 For the other saturation parameters, the fits yield comparable results.

 In conclusion, our measurements of the enhancement spectrum are in good agreement with our model and show that the shielding is a resonant effect.
 Since the width of the intensity-broadened profile is larger than the Doppler broadening of the cloud, we are able to saturate the $\pi$ transition in a large fraction of the MOT.
 This explains the factor of two observed in the enhancement.
 Saturating the red transition is indeed required to reach optimal shielding.
+Note that, for simplicity, the model introduced in Sec.~\ref{sec:model} neglects the Zeeman substructure.
+This assumption is justified by the fact that the shielding transition is driven on resonance, mostly addressing the $\pi$ transition.